pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 Actually, the raft logs persisted in RaftEngine are the `WAL(Write Ahead Log)` of apply process.
 Index of raft entry within the same region peer is monotonic increasing.
 If process is interrupted at middle step, it should replay from last persisted apply-state after restarted.
-Related modifications cannot be witnessed from outside until meets safe-point.
+Related modifications cannot be witnessed from outside until safe-point is reached.

 `Idempotency` is an important property for external consistency, which means such system could handle outdated raft commands.
 A practical way is like: